SSWConsulting/SSW.Rules.Content/rules/dones-do-you-send-yourself-emails/rule.md

 The best solution is to send yourself an email CC'ing the person who asked you, including "[As per our conversation](/do-you-send-as-per-our-conversation-emails)..."
 This way both of you know that the job needs to be done.
 This is really important especially when you are working for clients so there is a record of the requests for work.

-**Note:** If the request is relevant to client work or an existing product backlog then it would be better to create or update a PBI and @ mention the Product Owner and relevant people as per the rule [do you use @ mentions in pbi](https://www.ssw.com.au/rules/when-you-use-mentions-in-a-pbi).
+**Note:** If the request is relevant to client work or an existing Product Backlog then it would be better to create or update a PBI and @ mention the Product Owner and relevant people as per the rule [do you use @ mentions in pbi](https://www.ssw.com.au/rules/when-you-use-mentions-in-a-pbi).

 ::: bad
 ![Figure: Writing yourself a "Post-It Note" is not the best method](postit-screen.jpg)